 smokey aioli(ContainsEggMay be presentTree Nuts)

 TIP: Cut the potato to the correct size so it cooks in the allocated time.
+TIP: Spread the potato across two trays if it can't fit in a single layer!

 While the chicken is resting, finely chop the tomato.
-Slice the cucumber into half-moons.

 TIP: Toss the salad just before serving to keep the leaves crisp.